Heyymant/Diffractive-Neural-Network-PH-202/README.md

-# Diffracive-Neural-Network-PH-202
-Repository for Diffractive Neural Network Course project under PH202
+## PH202-Code (Handwritten Image Classification with Optical Neural Net Implementation)

+To run this experiment :

-Install required dependencies to run the code.
+Install all the dependencies from misc/req.txt

+Then run particular model from jupter-notebook file as per your wish.